10 Steps to Undo Deprivation Mindset

 7. Avoid the urge to restrict and stay in a balanced relationship with food.
 If you imagine a pendulum, and you pull it back towards restriction, it will naturally go to the other side of binging before it settles back in the middle.
 Staying out of restriction is the best way to avoid overeating or binging.

 8. Walk the middle path with food.
-Challenge black and white thinking with food rules, and practice eating “grey” meals - meals that have safe foods as well as foods that may create more anxiety for you.
+Challenge black-and-white thinking with food rules, and practice eating “grey” meals - meals that have safe foods as well as foods that may create more anxiety for you.

 9. Focus on what feels enjoyable in your body.
 Increasing behaviors and actions that are “healthy” as opposed to focusing on your weight is a more sustainable approach to body balance.

 10. Give yourself space to allow this process to unfold.
 Remember you don’t walk out of the woods in a day that you spent four weeks walking into.
+At Reclaiming Beauty, our eating disorder therapists offer a supportive and compassionate space to explore these feelings.

 Thanks for all the juicy information, Becca!
 You can grab your copy of her book HERE.

-Contact us to make an appointment today.
+1. Contact us here to make an appointment today!

 Previous